 Christmas is getting closer and I’m sure the shopping is underway for most of you!
 I have had so many questions over the years about what gifts are good choices for my son who has special needs.
 Really, buying for a child who has special needs shouldn’t be any different than buying for typical kids but it really can pose challenges.
 Why?
 Because toy makers (and most of us) assume that children without any extra difficulties fit into a mold where they like X, Y, and Z toys … and the special needs kiddos might break every mold.
 For instance, my son who is 12 has poor fine motor coordination and hasn’t played with Legos a day in his life.
 Seriously.
 He also doesn’t have a ton of interest in imaginative play and never has.
 There are just some types of toys and gifts that would fall so flat they would literally be left in the box they came in – never to be touched.
 This doesn’t happen out of meanness or rudeness on his part.
 While his interest has grown through the years, the window of margin is very narrow for him.
 So, I thought that this year I would post some recommendations to you.

 First, I need to start off saying that all kids with special needs (just like their typically developing peers) are complex individuals.
 There is not a one-size-fits-all for them … but unlike their peers, they seem even less one-size fits all and more diverse.
 Sometimes the extremes with our kiddos and the lack of communications (in some) make it harder to understand or anticipate.
-So, I’ve prepared a quick list of questions to help you navigate the local toy and big box store.
+If you’re worried about toy storage, we recommend you visit the Toy Box City website as they manufacture personalised toy boxes.
+I’ve prepared a quick list of questions to help you navigate the local toy and big box store.

 - What are their strengths?
 What is difficult for them?

 - What topics interests them?
 What school subjects do they enjoy?

 - What are you (or their parents) trying to encourage them in?

 - What is their age and what would be considered age appropriate?